 - See how you rank among your industry peers with the How You Rank “Professionals Like You” tool.

 - When you’re on the job hunt, get the inside scoop on how you stack up against other job applicants with Applicant Insights.

 - When someone searches for you on LinkedIn, you’ll be shown as a standard listing in results.

 - Your job applications will appear above those of non-premium members.

 - Banish writer’s block for good with Keyword Suggestions for the Summary section of your profile.

 - Use up to 8 additional filters to fine-tune and expedite your searches.

 - With InMail, you can contact anyone on LinkedIn – from the recruiter who just viewed your profile to that hiring manager.

 Is it really worth it?

-If you use LinkedIn daily and have hit a wall where you have run out of InMails, can’t seem to get yourself organized enough and think insider introductions will help you – go ahead and try it.
+If you use LinkedIn daily and have hit a wall where you have run out options, go ahead and try it.
 As long as you get useful incremental results, stick with it until you get that new job.
 This is assuming that you have the money to spend, check your budget and ideally cut back on something else instead.